All Episodes

 I just love it.

-Greetings, my friends, and welcome back, Rushlin bought half my brain tied behind my back just to be fair.
+Half my brain tied behind my back, just to be fair.

-It's open line Friday, and we try to get to the phones earlier than usual.
+It's Open Line Friday, and we try to get to the phones earlier than usual.

-And I'm gonna try to do that.
+And I'm going to try to do that.

-I want to now go to the audio sound bites.
+I want to now go to the audio soundbites.

-This morning on Fox, Martha McCallum played an audio sound bite of me, your beloved host.
+This morning on Fox, Martha McCallum played an audio soundbite of me, your beloved host.

-And it was from it could have been yesterday, the day before, I talked about it both days, in which I was as I watched it, I actually looked like I was beside myself, talking about what do we do.
+And it was from, it could have been yesterday, the day before, I talked about it both days, in which I was, as I watched it, I actually looked like I was beside myself, talking about what do we do?

-We we've never encountered this kind of lawlessness before.
+We've never encountered this kind of lawlessness before.

-We've we've never encountered a president who just makes the law up as he goes, and specifically for his own political benefit, ignoring Congress, ignoring the Constitution, and nobody knows what to do.
+We've never encountered a president who just makes the law up as he goes and specifically for his own political benefit, ignoring Congress, ignoring the Constitution.

-I mean, there are people that like Levin has his idea of the Article V convention with the state legislatures convening a constitutional convention.
+I mean, there are people that, like Levin has his idea of the Article V Convention with the state legislatures convening a constitutional convention.

 It's a great idea, but that's not going to stop Obama next week from doing what he's doing.